British PM Johnson has coronavirus, self-isolates in Downing Street

 “Be in no doubt that I can continue, thanks to the wizardry of modern technology, to communicate with all my top team to lead the national fightback against coronavirus.”

-Shortly after Johnson’s announcement, health minister Matt Hancock, another top member of the British government’s response, said he has also tested positive and is self-isolating at home with mild symptoms.
+Health minister Matt Hancock, another senior member of the British government’s response, said he had also tested positive and was self-isolating at home with mild symptoms.
+The government’s top medical adviser also said he had symptoms.

 Johnson is the first leader of a major power to announce a positive test result for coronavirus.
 Canadian Prime Minister Justin Trudeau went into isolation earlier this month after his wife tested positive for the virus.